MareoRaft/prove-math/text-files/people.md

 János Komlos
 does graph theory

-Doron Zeilberger --> email sent --> is interested but not until his sabbatical ends Jan 23, 2016. zeilberg at math the math computers guy
+Doron Zeilberger --> loves the idea! zeilberg at math the math computers guy
 704